ChickenTenders2/FoodLink/README.md

                 reports.js                      # Dynamically fills item table, and  handles sorting of reports.
 Also allows admins to dynamically assign reports to themselves with override checks.

+                scanner.js                      # Gets the user's permission for access to the camera.
+Enables dynamic posting of frames as BLOB data to be analysed in the backend so that items and barcodes can be identified.
+Allows for dynamic and efficient switching between scanning scanning modes.

                 select_utensils.js              # Dynamically saves users utensils before redirecting to dashboard